cillierskirsten/books/README.md

 This project showcases understanding of Modern ReactJS understanding and implementation.
 Throughout I will develop and optimise the code as we progress.
 There will be multiple phases to this project and continual release improvements demonstrating modern react skills and code optimisation:

 1. First phase is a basic non-persistent booklist.
-⋅⋅* Phase 1: Houses static elements with ability to create, edit, delete and list books demonstrating understanding of useState and initial React Configuration.
+- Houses static elements with ability to create, edit, delete and list books demonstrating understanding of useState and initial React Configuration.
 However it is non-persistent and not set, so refreshing the browser will clear the list and start from fresh.

-2. Phase Two compromises of persisted book list called through an outside API ⋅⋅* Phase 2: Install and use OpenSource JSON Server for API updates.
+2. Phase Two compromises of persisted book list called through an outside API
+- Install and use OpenSource JSON Server for API updates.

+3. Code refactoring using Context system
+- Refactoring code with new features.
+Modernising React build by using Context Systems.

 ## Available Scripts